What is PrEP?

 Medicines for PrEP can be prescripted by doctor or physician who has enough knowledge of HIV.
 The physician doesn’t have to be specialized in infectious diseases.
 The guidelines have just been published and the generic medicines have been available since beginning of May 2019.
 There was only few medical companies who brought generic PrEP for Finnish markets and prices are little bit higher than in some other European countries.
 Cheapest generic PrEP costs 59 e / 30 pills in Finnish pharmacies (situation November 2020).
 There is also option to get EU prescription written by Finnish physician and import medicines from other EU country (information for that below).

-PrEP counceling, tests and doctor appointment are available in Venereal Diseases Outpatient Clinic (HUS) at Helsinki area and Infectious Diseases Outpatient Clinics at Tampere (TAYS) and Oulu (OYS).
+PrEP counseling, tests and doctor appointment are available in Venereal Diseases Outpatient Clinic (HUS) at Helsinki area and Infectious Diseases Outpatient Clinics at Tampere (TAYS) and Oulu (OYS).
 Getting PrEP from HUS you need referral.
 You can ask referral from Hivpoint (from Checkpoint -service, or Hivpoint’s chat counselling Monday to Thursday from 12.30pm to 15.30pm).
 You have to have right for finnish public health care (KELA-card).
-Doctor and laboratory tests are then free at Public health care.
-Prep-medicines patients pay themselves.
+Doctor and laboratory tests and medicine are then free at Public health care.

 The generic PrEP is available in many European countries.
 It is possible to purchase medicine from EU countries if you have a prescription written by a Finnish physician.
 In Sweden PrEP generic is available in pharmacys for example Apotek pharmacies (no shipping).
 Generic PrEP costs around 50 e/30 pills in Sweden at the moment.
 One option is to order PrEP from Germany based internet pharmacy.
 One of these pharmacys is: eurapon.de.
 Info for order in here.
 Before ordering generic PrEP from Germany you must contact the pharmacy via email and the prescription should be sent to the pharmacy by post.
 In Germany 30 pills of PrEP cost around 50 Euros (shipping and handling costs vary in different pharmacies).
 As PrEP treatment requires HIV and some other lab tests every 3 month it’s possible to import only 3 months supply of medicines.